 We often come across real estate buyers who spend a great deal of time scouring property websites and believe that they are very well researched on the property market.
-So why should I use a buyers agent?
+Their main question: why should I use a buyers agent?

 Sometimes the buyer’s idea on what they can get for their money is often completely out of whack because the internet has its limitations.
+Think of all those “price not disclosed” sales.
 When they finally hit the pavement and start physically inspecting properties, there tends to be a significant lag time before they get a handle on property values and stop crying out “tell ‘em they’re dreaming” on every doorstep.

 Another problem with relying on the internet pictures of recently sold properties is that your idea of price is always historical and this is compounded by the glossy marketing shots of a house, which tends to make any house look like great value at whatever price it sold for.
 So when you finally do start inspecting properties in person, they very rarely stack up to the image you have built up of what you should be able to get for your money.